-Add up all the imputation credits, RWT or payment for a foreign dividend and gross dividend totals and transfer them to the relevant boxes at Question 14.
+Add up all the imputation credits, RWT credits and gross dividend totals and transfer them to the relevant boxes at Question 14.

 If the dividends are from a partnership, look-through company, estate or trust, please tick Box 14C.

 Don't send us your dividend statements, but keep them in case we ask for them later.